 Further provisions relating to the positions as PhD Research Fellows can be found in the Regulations Concerning Terms and Conditions of Employment for the post of Post-Doctoral Research Fellow, Research Fellow, Research Assistant and Resident.

-- Experience in measurement campaigns
+- Experience in machine learning/artificial intelligence methods

 - Professional development in a large, exciting and socially influential organisation

 - A positive, inclusive and diverse working environment